aibase-au/api-integration/README.md

 ### Upload Failures

 - Check the logs in `logs/upload_image/fail/` for details on failed uploads
-- Verify that the image files exist at the paths specified in `file_summary.csv`
+- Verify that the image files exist at the paths specified in `filestoupload.csv`
 - Ensure the image files are in a supported format (JPG, PNG)

 ### API Connection Issues